zextras/tech-doc/source/carbonio/install/scenarios/ansible.rst

    $ cd carbonio-install-ansible/
    $ cp inventoryname ../data/carbonio_inventory

+.. note:: If you plan to install the :ref:`5 Nodes scenario
+   <scenario-a>`, download the corresponding inventory from there an
+   save it under the :file:`data` directory.

 The :file:`carbonio_inventory` file contains various sections, one for each of the available Roles.
 You need to edit the file and provide the